purecloudlabs/ember-multi-faceted-search/README.md

 {
   category: "LabelForFacet",
   type: "checkbox", // or "link"
-  terms: [] // each term should be an object with at least : { value: "stringToDisplay", selected: boolean }, ...
+  terms: [] // each term should be an object with at least : { value: "stringToDisplay", selected: boolean } also optional properties 'display' and 'count', ...
 }
 ```